woopzz/wtt/README.md

 # so I suggest creating an alias for the command.
 $ wtt session table --from today

-# Create a new label.
-$ wtt label create personal-project

-# Display the list of labels to confirm that it was created.
-$ wtt label list

-# Start a new session with the label we just created.
+# Start new session with a label.
 $ wtt session start -l personal-project

 # Do your work.